jdrichardsappacad/react-2021/week-14/practices/01-functional-component-jsx/README.md

 ## Phase 5: Add a Background Image Using External CSS

 Let's add a background image to our page by using external CSS.
-Create a file called `App.css` Inside the `App.css` file, add a class with the name `background` Remember, in this file we use regular CSS.
+Create a file called `App.css`.
+Inside the `App.css` file, add a class with the name `background`.
+Remember, in this file we use regular CSS.
 In your background selector add these values

 ```css